-The technical pillar of the Fourth Railway Package was adopted in June 2016 and is designed to reduce the technical obstacles that differing national standards and procedures create for rail operators and rolling stock manufacturers, including reforms of the safety certification and the vehicle authorisation process.
-Recent legislation comprises Directives (EU) 2016/797 on interoperability, 2016/798 on railway safety, and Regulation 2016/796 establishing the EU Agency for Railways.
+The 'technical pillar' of the Fourth Railway Package was adopted in June 2016 and is designed to reduce the technical obstacles that differing national standards and procedures create for rail operators and rolling stock manufacturers, including reforms of the safety certification, vehicle and ERTMS authorisation process.
+The package of legislation consists of Directives (EU) 2016/797 on interoperability, 2016/798 on railway safety, and Regulation 2016/796 establishing the EU Agency for Railways.
+Member states (including the UK), are required to transpose the Fourth railway package 'technical pillar' into national law by June 2020.